rylurk/boolgram/README.md

 # Boolgram

 ### Details
 Please build a small replica of the homepage of Instagram web using React which consumes a set of endpoints provided by us.
+Please note, the language of the application in the video is set to Italian - feel free to use either Italian or English.

 https://user-images.githubusercontent.com/13719921/146746846-fe2e561f-eb6f-46b0-9919-54ad6c01b56e.mp4